kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### Snake

 - On Thursday morning, as I'm leaving the yoga school, a snake passes me on the road.
-- It slides out of one rice paddy field, slithers across the road right in front of my feet, and into the rice paddy field opposite.
+- It is sliding out of one rice-paddy field, slithering across the road right in front of my feet, and down into the rice-paddy field opposite.
 - It's so astonishing I thought it had to be a robot.
 - Snakes warn me something evil is coming, or before me, and I used to see them in Dénia before "events" too; significantly on the 12th June on my way to class there was a snake in the curb that I went over to say hello to (I like snakes).
 - The Loka Yoga snake was easily the biggest snake of them all.